The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 }

-None of these items are particularly difficult to do correctly and none of them complicate the code.
-Both versions will work fine, but the original code used bad programming practices and inefficient code.
-In trivial projects this doesn't matter, but once the projects get large enough they will become problematic and you might have to start all over again to get rid of the bad practices.
+None of these items are particularly difficult to do correctly, nor do they increase the complexity of the code.
+Both versions will work fine, but the latter is more robust.
+In trivial projects this doesn't matter, but once the projects get large enough they will become problematic, and you might have to start all over again to get rid of the bad practices.

 This is why people object to this book and many of the other tutorials: they're riddled with things like these.
-Newbie programmers will come into them and adopt their poor programming standards and only later find out that the practices the use are in fact bad.
+Newbie programmers will come into them and adopt the poor programming standards and only later find out that the practices they use are in fact bad.
 But by then it may already be too late to do anything about them :\.

 and